Hillsborough County Public School Athletic Protection

 IMPORTANT NOTE: Injuries that may occur during regular school classroom activities are not covered.
 Club sports, summer camp sports, summer sports leagues and any sports that are not exclusively sponsored and funded by the Hillsborough County School District and sanctioned by the Florida High School Athletic Association are not covered by the school sports policy.
 No coverage is available for summer camps, summer practices or drills, summer games or league programs even though these summer programs may be held on school property.

 NO!
-The insurance coverage only applies for summer conditioning and for regular FHSAA (Florida High School Athletic Association) season practices and games, as sanctioned by the FHSAA.
-When the season ends, the insurance coverage will terminate after the last game.
+The insurance coverage only applies for summer conditioning and for regular FHSAA (Florida High School Athletic Association)season practices and games, as sanctioned by the FHSAA.
+When the season ends, the insurance coverage will terminate.
 The coverage will extend for off-season conditioning during the regular school term.
 Conditioning is defined as weight training and cardiovascular exercise.
 These insurance plans do not provide coverage for practices, drills, games, or camps during the summer months or during the offseason.
 Only weightlifting and cardiovascular exercise are considered eligible conditioning activities.
 'Conditioning' is defined as: 'Weight training'meaning the use of free weights and stationary apparatus.
 'Cardiovascular Conditioning' meaning distance and interval training.
 'Plyometrics' meaning the use of pre-set conditioning programs.
 'Conditioning' IS NOT teaching sport specific skills and drills, and DOES NOT involve the use of sport specific equipment (i.e. starting blocks, hurdles, rebounders, ball machines, bats, footballs, rackets, etc).

 ♦ After I enroll and pay the Sports Fee, will my son or daughter get a Sports Insurance I.D.
 Card?